In This Article

 Key Takeaway

 Content creation income is self-employment income, regardless of the platform.
 Every dollar from AdSense, brand deals, Patreon, merch, and gifted products is taxable.
-The platforms each report differently (1099-MISC, 1099-NEC, or 1099-K), and the 2026 1099-K threshold of $2,500 means more creators will receive forms this year.
+The platforms each report differently (1099-MISC, 1099-NEC, or 1099-K), and the OBBBA permanently restored the 1099-K threshold to $20,000 and 200+ transactions (Section 70432).
 Make quarterly estimated payments, claim every legitimate deduction, and keep clean records.
 If your income is growing and you want to evaluate whether your current structure makes sense, schedule a consultation.

 Related reading: Self-Employment Tax Explained | Content Creator Tax Services | Estimated Tax Calculator | S-Corp Savings Calculator